 What can 26,000-year-old animal bones tell us about people?

-By combining zooarchaeology with biomolecular and geochemical methods, I trace the ways people navigated climatic changes, large-scale migrations, and cultural transformations over millennia.
-This approach allows me to explore long-term strategies people developed in the past to help address contemporary issues around things like sustainability, food security, and cultural heritage.
+By combining zooarchaeology with biomolecular and geochemical methods, I trace how people navigated climatic change, large-scale migration, and cultural transformation over millennia.
+This approach allows me to explore long-term strategies from the past that can help address contemporary challenges related to sustainability, food security, and cultural heritage.

 -